-pb.Cacheable is derived from pb.Copyable , so it is based upon the idea of an object's state being captured on the sending side, and then turned into a new object on the receiving side.
-This is extended to have an object "publishing" on the sending side (derived from pb.Cacheable ), matched with one "observing" on the receiving side (derived from pb.RemoteCache).
+2 pb.RemoteCopy is actually defined in twisted.spread.flavors, but pb.RemoteCopy is the preferred way to access it pb.Cacheable is derived from pb.Copyable, so it is based upon the idea of an object's state being captured on the sending side, and then turned into a new object on the receiving side.
+This is extended to have an object "publishing" on the sending side (derived from pb.Cacheable), matched with one "observing" on the receiving side (derived from pb.RemoteCache).

 To effectively use pb.Cacheable, you need to isolate changes to your object into accessor functions (specifically "setter" functions).
-Your object needs to get control every single time some attribute is changed .
+Your object needs to get control every single time some attribute is changed 3.

 You derive your sender-side class from pb.Cacheable, and you add two methods: getStateToCacheAndObserve-For and stoppedObserving.
 The first is called when a remote caching reference is first created, and retrieves the data with which the cache is first filled.
-It also provides an object called the "observer" 12 that points at that receiver-side cache.
+It also provides an object called the "observer" that points at that receiver-side cache.
 Every time the state of the object is changed, you give a message to the observer, informing them of the change.
 The other method, stoppedObserving, is called when the remote cache goes away, so that you can stop sending updates.

-On the receiver end, you make your cache class inherit from pb.RemoteCache , and implement the setCopyableState as you would for a pb.RemoteCopy object.
-In addition, you must implement methods to receive the updates sent to the observer by the pb.Cacheable: these methods should have names that start with observe\, and match the callRemote invocations from the sender side just as the usual remote\\ and perspective\\ methods match normal callRemote calls.
+On the receiver end, you make your cache class inherit from pb.RemoteCache, and implement the setCopyableState as you would for a pb.RemoteCopy object.
+In addition, you must implement methods to receive the updates sent to the observer by the pb.Cacheable: these methods should have names that start with observe, and match the callRemote invocations from the sender side just as the usual remote and perspective methods match normal callRemote calls.